kurtsmurf/typing-practice/README.md

 ## fix me

 1. caps-lock indicator
+1. "press any key to start": disabled mode for when returning from offline or starting from scratch.
-1. focus reset button on game over
+1. focus reset button on game over (make focus transitions more intuitive in general)
-1. highlight something when cursor reaches end of line
+1. special highlight when cursor reaches end of line (right now show nothing)

-## how could it be better?
+1. show mis-typed key on failure
+1. test contrast

+## wierd ideas

 ### choose-able fonts

-How would this work?
-Would the user paste in a google-fonts URL (would this even work)?
-Would you present a limited menu of options?
+serif vs. sans, monospace vs. variable-width

 ### "heat-map" of typing speed per character